ilotoki0804/tstr/README.md

 Use the `TEMPLATE_STRING_SUPPORTED` constant to check if template strings are natively supported in your Python version.

-For details on how the compatible backport of template string works and what similarities and differences it has with native template strings, see the [compatible template strings](/docs/compat.md) documentation.
+For details on how the compatible backport of template string works and what similarities and differences it has with native template strings, see the [compatible template strings (coming soon)](/docs/compat.md) documentation.

 # Contributing